edisonchy/Marketplace-AI/README.md

-# 🛍️ Carousell AI
+# Carousell AI

-Carousell AI is an automated agent designed to interact with the Carousell platform using AI.
-It can help automate tasks like product listing, replying to messages, and managing customer interactions.
+Carousell AI is an automation agent built to interact with the Carousell platform.
+It uses AI and a real browser profile to automate responses and customer interactions.

-## 🚀 Features
+## Features

-- 🤖 AI-generated replies to customer inquiries
+- AI-generated responses using Groq and LangChain
-- 📦 Automated product listing and updates
+- Intent classification and validity checks
-- 🌐 Multi-language support with language detection
+- Multi-language support with detection
-- 📊 Intent classification and smart message handling
-- 🔒 Environment-configurable settings
+- Handles response types: BUY, ASK, PAID, OTHER
+- Uses Patchright to load Edge browser with real user profile
+- Configurable via `.env`

-## ⚙️ Setup
+## Setup

-1. **Clone the repo**
+### 1. Clone the repo

 ```bash
 git clone https://github.com/your-username/carousell_ai.git